faizyakob/my-linux-repo/VMware Fusion: Assign static IP to VM.md

 ### Method 1: Edit VMware DHCP configuration

-Each virtualization software has own method on how to configure their built-in DHCP configuration, which it uses to assign IP address to VM.
+Each virtualization software has own method on how to configure their built-in DHCP server configuration, which it uses to assign IP address to VM.
 VMware by default does not expose this setting on its Fusion GUI.

 The DHCP configurations are defined in _dhcp.conf_ file.